The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Tips and commission paid in vouchers rather than cash are still taxable as earnings.

 As there are different treatments depending on how the tips are handled, methods for ensuring that staff receive the highest take-home amount have been devised.
-Troncs are a way to ensure that additional NIC is not incurred through the administration of the tip by ensuring that a person that is not the employer handles and distributes the tips.
-This method is
+Troncs are a way to ensure that additional NIC is not incurred through the administration of the tip by ensuring that a person that is not the employ

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.